Chinmay-Deo-2004/DL_Based_Solar_Potential_Estimation/README.md

 }
 ```

-P.S: If you'd like to work further on this project or collaborate on future research, feel free to get in touch at chinmay.deo@telwise-research.com!
+P.S, If you'd like to work further on this project or collaborate on future research, feel free to get in touch at chinmay.deo@telwise-research.com!